Core Architecture

 - Markdown rendering directly within the terminal environment

-React hooks provide clean state management, enabling complex interactive experiences while maintaining a terminal-based interface.
+React hooks and state management patterns enable complex interactive experiences while maintaining a terminal-based interface.
+Popular implementations use libraries like Ink to bring React's component model to the terminal.

-The intelligence layer connects with Claude through a streaming API interface:
+The intelligence layer connects with Large Language Models through streaming interfaces:

 - Parses responses to identify intended tool executions